 Similar to the dangers of benzodiazepine withdrawal, there have been some reports of seizure activity in cases of sudden Ambien cessation—an ominous development that may require vigilant medical monitoring as a longer-term Ambien user attempts to quit.

-What Are the Signs of Addiction and Abuse?
+What Are the Signs of Ambien Addiction and Abuse?

-Misuse of Ambien can give rise to some significant health effects that include:
+Misuse of Ambien can give rise to some significant health effects, which include:

 - Unexpected behavior changes.

 Knowing if you are addicted to a substance like Ambien can be challenging if you’ve been legitimately prescribed the medication.
 It is important to realize that even legal prescription medications can lead to addiction.
 To assess for addiction, take an honest look at your life and reflect on:

 - Relationships.
 People struggling with addiction are likely to experience increased conflicts with friends and loved ones.

 - Finances.
 Have you been spending more money on Ambien and less on paying your bills or caring for your other responsibilities?